eBay/tsv-utils/docs/Performance.md

 ## Comparative Benchmark Study

-Performance is a key motivation for using D rather an interpreted language like Python or Perl.
+Performance is a key motivation for using D rather than an interpreted language like Python or Perl.
 It is also a consideration in choosing between D and C/C++.
 To gauge D's performance, benchmarks were run comparing eBay's TSV Utilities to a number of similar tools written in other native compiled programming languages.
 Included were traditional Unix tools as well as several specialized toolkits.
 Programming languages involved were C, Go, and Rust.

 The larger goal was to see how D programs would compare when written in a straightforward style, as if by a team of well qualified programmers in the course of normal development.
 Attention was given to choosing good algorithms and identifying poorly performing code constructs, but no heroic measures were used to gain performance.
 D's standard library was used extensively, without writing custom versions of core algorithms or containers.
 Unnecessary GC allocation was avoided, but GC was used rather than manual memory management.
 Higher-level I/O primitives were used rather than custom buffer management.